Two-scale series expansions for travelling wave packets in one-dimensional periodic media: Multiscale version of the WKB asymptotic expansion

-To simplify the presentation of the asymptotic analysis, we shall assume that the coefficient $a=a(x, y, t)$ is independent of the first variable $x.$ The discussion of the general case of $x$-dependence (representing a ``locally periodic" medium) carries through in a similar way, subject to minor modifications.
-As we shall see in what follows, in the particular case when the coefficient $a$ is independent of $x,$ the leading order terms $\varphi^{(0)}$ of the expansion (\ref{phase_expansion}) is also independent of $x.$ Furthermore, when the coefficient $a$ is independent of both $x$ and $t,$ the leading order amplitude ${\mathcal U}^{(0)}$ in (\ref{expansion}) has the form of a travelling wave propagating with velocity $\Omega'(\varkappa),$ and therefore (\ref{expansion}) describes the asymptotic behaviour of the unitary semigroup for (\ref{1D_orig_eqn}) by representing it evolution in the ``fibres'' parametrised by $\varkappa\in Q'.$
+To simplify the presentation of the asymptotic analysis, we shall assume that the coefficient $a=a(x, y, t)$ is independent of the first, ``slow", variable $x.$ The discussion of the general case of $x$-dependence (representing a ``locally periodic" medium) carries through in a similar way, subject to minor modifications.
+As we shall see in what follows, in the particular case when the coefficient $a$ is independent of $x,$ the leading-order phase ${\phi}$ in (\ref{expansion}) is also independent of $x.$ Furthermore, when the coefficient $a$ is independent of both $x$ and $t,$ the leading-order amplitude ${\mathcal U}^{(0)}$ in (\ref{expansion}) has the form of a travelling wave propagating with velocity $\Omega'(\varkappa),$ and therefore (\ref{expansion}) describes the asymptotic behaviour of the unitary semigroup for (\ref{1D_orig_eqn}) by representing its evolution in the ``fibres'' parametrised by $\varkappa\in[-\pi, \pi).$